mateusz-szczyrzyca/ansible-hetzner-centos8-sendy/README.md

 It uses [Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/Welcome.html) to send your mails, hence your need your Amazon AWS account.

-`backup_database.yml` ~~is a playbook which create backup of the database and downloads it on your local control machine.~~ DEPRECATED: it has been transformed to a role
+`backup_database.yml` ~~is a playbook which create backup of the database and downloads it on your local control machine.~~ DEPRECATED: it has been transformed to the role.

 Remember about setting your preferred credentials in `hosts_vars/your_host_name/password.yml` and use `ansible-vault crypt` command afterwards to secure this file.

 `update-sendy.yml` updates sendy installation on-the-fly and makes backup of the database.
-Download sendy archive (usually in format `sendy-<version>.zip`) and use by the following command (example for sendy-5.0):
+Download sendy archive (usually in format `sendy-<version>.zip`) and use by the following command (example for `sendy-5.0` and for ssh user `www`):

 `$ ansible-playbook -u www update-sendy.yml -e "sendy_archive=sendy-5.0.zip"`